Sherman was found by our student volunteer Esperanza on Friday, May 7th, 2021. We estimate that he was about 7 months old when he was injured.

 Sherman is neutered, fully vaccinated, healthy and microchipped, He does well with other dogs and has lived peacefully with a cat in his foster home.
 He is now about 15 months old and weighs about 35 lbs.
 He has a short, sleek, non-shedding coat.

 We are looking for a stable foster-(hopefully foster-to-adopt) situation for Sherman.
 We will support his adopter with remote training sessions to and support him and his adopter every step along the way and help ensure that this time Sherman is home for good.
-He is available in the Bay Area.
+He is available in the Calgary, Canada area.